Popfizz013/DEEP_RACER_HACKATHON/README.md

 ### Liam
 - Configured AWS DeepRacer and initialized our model, worked on straightaway behaviour, and zig zag mitigation reward system.
+- Configured Git repository and managed team roles.
 - Reviewed metrics and fine-tuned hyperparameters.
--Implemenmted last minute Fixes and bug issues.
+- Implemented last minute Fixes to bug issues discovered on testin day.

 ### Nav
 - Collaborated on designing and refining reward strategies alongside the team.
 - Worked on all documentation including code documentation and README.
 - Documented tests and iteratively improved the model.

 ### Mikayla
 - Coordinated physical testing and adjustments, along with creating a zigzag function for our model.
 - Designed final race strategies based on testing insights.
--Collaborated on Designing and Refining reward startegies.
+- Collaborated on Designing and Refining reward strategies.